cetio/lmd/README.md

 # LLMD

-D client for OpenAI-style chat completions.
-Small, explicit, and practical, with support for many common structures and designed to seamlessly work with LMStudio for using language models locally.
+A tiny, pragmatic D client for OpenAI-style chat and text completions.
+Small, explicit, and practical — designed to be easy to read and to work seamlessly with LMStudio for running models locally.

-LLMD can handle:
-- High context prompts/series of messages with roles.
-- Sending and receiving messages with variant support between `Response` and `JSONValue` queries.
-- Normalizing assistant responses into choice and option sets.
-- Full option sets (`frequency_penalty`, `top_p`, etc.)
+LLMD focuses on being minimal and predictable while handling the common LLM tasks you actually need.

+## Features

+LLMD is designed to be highly extensible, supporting API keys per model and using interfaced endpoints to allow for defining new endpoints.

 Supported endpoints:
+- OpenAI
     - `/v1/chat/completions`

-Supports HTTPS/HTTP schemes from any address/port.
+    - `/v1/completions` (legacy)
+    - `/v1/models`

+---

+- Handles multi-message conversations with roles.
+- Sends and receives messages and normalizes assistant responses.
+- Full support for common generation options (`temperature`, `top_p`, `frequency_penalty`, etc.).
+- Designed around LMStudio and OpenAI endpoints.

+Works over HTTP and HTTPS and accepts any address/port combination.

 ## Usage